 Sardines are among Mother Nature's great gifts.
-These small, oily fish are plentiful on both coasts, inexpensive, loaded with nutrients and are absolutely delicious.
+These small, oily fish are plentiful on both coasts, inexpensive, loaded with nutrients, and are absolutely delicious.
 Cultures all over the world have found ways to enjoy this tiny fish, which can be purchased in small tins in just about any grocery store around.

 What Are Sardines?

-Sardines are a small schooling fish that roam the open oceans from Japan to California to Chili, eating plankton and small crustaceans.
+Sardines are a small schooling fish that roam the open oceans from Japan to California to Chile, eating plankton and small crustaceans.
 In turn, sardines get eaten by just about everything, including people.
 Actually, a lot of people all over the world enjoy sardines and have traditional dishes that feature this fish.
 In the United Kingdom there's stargazy pie, which features sardines, potatoes and eggs baked under a crust; in the Philippines cooks make ginisang sardinas, a dish of sardines cooked in spicy tomato sauce; and in Japan try tatami-iwashi, a dish consisting of dried sardines made into thin sheets that get toasted and eaten as a snack.

 This fish is part of the Clupeidae family, which includes other small and oily fish like herring and anchovies.
-The name sardine hales from the Island of Sardinia, an Italian island off the Mediterranean Sea where once the creatures where harvested in abundance.
+The name sardine hales from the Island of Sardinia, an Italian island off the Mediterranean Sea where once the creatures were harvested in abundance.
 Sardines from different oceans have unique traits and subtle flavor differences, though once prepped, preserved in oil and canned, those nuances get lost.
 Also, before getting packaged, sardines are smoked or cooked by frying or boiling, so when the can is cracked the fish can be eaten right away if desired and all taste similar depending on how it was cooked prior.

 How To Cook Sardines